minhtribui153/minhtribui153/README.md

 # 🇸🇬 About Me
 A passionate software developer with a keen interest in Artificial Intelligence.
-My journey in the tech world began with the "I can be a Technopreneur" Advanced Learning Module at Singapore Polytechnic, which ignited my enthusiasm for innovative technology solutions.

-I have showcased my skills by creating Discord Bots to enhance users' experiences, and working on AI projects such as RAG and predictive projects.
-Eager to expand my knowledge and skills, I am seeking opportunities at institutions that prioritize innovation and embrace the latest technological advancements.

 - Hands-on experience in IT
 - Likes to code and build robots
 - Joined the course "Introduction to AI and Machine Learning on Google Cloud" to have a solid foundation in AI
 - Helped in-charge of Logistics for my CCA
+- Created Discord Bots to enhance users' experiences
+- Worked on AI and Data projects such as RAG, predictive projects and the Steam games dashboard
+- Currently working on a C++ Neural Network project and a game called Wavecore (coming soon)

+Eager to expand my knowledge and skills, I am seeking opportunities at institutions that prioritize innovation and embrace the latest technological advancements.

 ---